rwagnerlab/Einhauseretal2024_imprinting_neutralizing_antibodies/README.md

 # Einhauser et al. 2024: Longitudinal effects of SARS-CoV-2 breakthrough infection on imprinting of neutralizing antibody responses
-This repository contains code and data for the publication "Longitudinal effects of SARS-CoV-2 breakthrough infection on imprinting of neutralizing antibody responses" published in ...
+This repository contains code and data for the publication "Longitudinal effects of SARS-CoV-2 breakthrough infection on imprinting of neutralizing antibody responses" published in eBiomedicine (https://www.thelancet.com/pdfs/journals/ebiom/PIIS2352-3964(24)00474-2.pdf)
 If you use code or data from this repository, please cite the main publication and link this repository.

 ## Contents